novanai/novanai.rtfd.io/docs/source/hikari-guides/lightbulb.rst

 - **Line 1-5** - Import the ``asyncio``, ``os``, ``dotenv`` and ``hikari`` modules
 - **Line 7** - Load the ``.env`` file
-- **Line 9-12** - Create a bot using that token, and all Discord `intents <https://discord.com/developers/docs/topics/gateway#gateway-intents>`_
+- | **Line 9-12** - Create a bot using that token, and all Discord `intents <https://discord.com/developers/docs/topics/gateway#gateway-intents>`_
+  | `Read the docs - Intents <https://hikari-lightbulb.readthedocs.io/en/latest/hikari_basics/intents.html>`_
 - **Line 15-23** - The bot listens for messages sent in guilds (servers)
     - If the message author is not a human or the message has no text content (though it may have attachments), it ignores it
     - Otherwise, it checks if the message content is ``+ping`` and if it is, the bot responds with ``Pong!`` and it's heartbeat latency
-- **Line 26-37**
+- **Line 26-32**
-    - If we're on a non-Windows machine, import uvloop and install it
-    - If we *are* on a Windows machine, we have to add line 35 to stop a possible error from occuring
+    - If we are on a Windows machine, we have to add line 30 to stop a possible asyncio error from occuring
     - And finally, run the bot!

 This bot works, but to add more commands other than ``+ping`` would be a *huge* hassle, so this is where Lightbulb comes in...